iris-hep/func_adl/README.md

 good_met = good_met_expr.value()
 ```

 The cut will be applied at 40, because that was the value of `met_cut` when the `Where` function was called.
+This will also work for variables captured inside functions.

 ## Extensibility